 Ever since 2012, the winters in Amsterdam have been lit up by the bright lights of the Amsterdam Light Festival as well as the yearly Christmas decorations.
 The festival is dedicated to light art, which are installed on and above the Amsterdam canals.
 Over the past decade, the various themes of the festival have allowed artists to create artwork which brought contemporary issues to light, surprised, told stories and transformed the urban surroundings of the artwork.

-This year the route is around 7.5 kilometres and has 24 works of art displayed along it.
-We don’t want to give away too much about the art displayed this year… but we can give you a peek at some of the art and tell you about the ideas behind them.
+This year the route is around 6.5 kilometres long and has 27 works of art displayed along it.
+We don’t want to give away too much about the art displayed this year… but we can give you a peek at some of the pieces and tell you about the ideas behind them.

 Amsterdam Light Festival canal cruise

 There are two ways to enjoy the Amsterdam Light Festival.
 You can walk the route on foot, or you can take a canal cruise.
-This year there are pieces exclusive to the walking route and pieces exclusive to the water route.
+This year there are 3 pieces exclusive to the walking route.
 Maybe you’ll want to try both options?

 We believe the water route is the most comfortable way to enjoy the light art around Amsterdam.
 The heated boats from LOVERS Canal Cruises have windows all around, so that you can see the art on both sides of the canal.
 The canal cruises come with an audio guide in English and Dutch, which will tell you all about the different artworks and the artists.

-Together with LOVERS Canal Cruises, Tours & Tickets offers three ticket options to enjoy the Amsterdam Light Festival with.
-There are two different departure points both just outside Amsterdam Central Station, one at the main LOVERS dock and the other at Restaurant Loetje.
-The third option shows you the Amsterdam canals by day and night, with the first focusing on the sights along the canals and the second on the art from the festival.
+Together with LOVERS Canal Cruises, Tours & Tickets offers four ticket options to enjoy the Amsterdam Light Festival.
+There are three different departure points, two just outside Amsterdam Central Station, one at the main LOVERS dock and the other at Restaurant Loetje, and one at the Rijksmuseum.
+The fourth option shows you the Amsterdam canals by day and night, with the first focusing on the sights along the canals and the second on the art from the festival.

 Christmas lights and light art